rust-lang/rfcs/text/3127-trim-paths.md

 # Summary
 [summary]: #summary

-Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-path` to sanitise absolute paths introduced during compilation that may be embedded in the compilation output.
+Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-paths` to sanitise absolute paths introduced during compilation that may be embedded in the compilation output.
 This should be enabled by default for
 `release` profile.